WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     directoryName parameter is not currently supported.

-###  getFullPathName(extensionId [, fileName])
+###  getFullPathName( [fileName] )

-    Returns the Full pathName of the file with the given fileName in the directory for the given exxtensionId.
+    Returns the Full pathName of the file with the given fileName in the directory for the calling extension.

-    If the fileName is not provided, returns just the full pathName of the directory for the given extensionId.
+    If the fileName is not provided, returns just the full pathName of the directory for the calling extension.

-    Throws if the extensionId or fileName is invalid, or if there is an operating system error.
+    Throws if the fileName is invalid,
+    or if there is an operating system error.